kenjiao101/tes-bikin-/Matdis.md

        src="https://github.com/user-attachments/assets/fda92fe4-ac8b-4ea9-8f48-8a3e92b6ca4a" />
 </p>

-A visual integration of all analysis results — Section 10.
+A visual integration of all analysis results (Section 10).

 ## 📈 Results and Performance